AldenCh/Image-Editor/README.md

 This is a really rough Image Editor that is supposed to be like Microsoft Paint but is still under major development.
+This program can only handle .jpg files and it requires WSL to be enabled in order to run